MarcelJurtz/Presenter/README.md

 ## ToDo

-* Titlebar needs to be adjusted
 * Authentification (via IP maybe?)
 * Multi-user-functionality?
-* Back-button needs to be added
+* Back-button needs to be added to the different functions

 ## Modules to be installed

 * electron
 * robotJS for keyboard-automation
+* express
+* cors